ae-dschorsaanjo/Dschictionary/README.md

 # Dschictionary

+**This project is abandoned.
+A new dictionary-software project will replace it in the future.**

 It's a simple dictionary program mainly for hobby-linguists like me, or for anyone else who find it interesting or useful.

 It's input's format is simple as the 1*1, the prefixes are mostly unambiguous and the input file is a simple (UTF-8 encoded) plain text file.